 Our cardamom is sweet and tart, reminiscent of summer fruits, fresh herbs and cut grass.
-The cardamom fruit turns yellow is it ripens and has a slightly softer, sweeter flavor than standard green cardamom - but is perfect in recipes that call for green cardamom.
+The cardamom fruit turns yellow as it ripens and has a slightly softer, sweeter flavor than standard green cardamom, but is perfect in recipes that call for green cardamom.

-Our cardamom is grown on one of the only single-estate cardamom farms in Guatemala, which is also one of the only farms to manage the supply chain in its entirety, from cultivation to harvesting, drying and export.
-They are constantly innovating, experimenting with cloning and other state of the art techniques to produce the finest spice possible.
-Cardamom is officially graded only by its size and green color - however, those factors don’t correlate to flavor.
-Yellow cardamom, however, is allowed to ripen fully, resulting in softer, fruitier, and overall more complex flavor.
+Our cardamom is grown on one of the only single-estate cardamom farms in Guatemala, which is also the only farm to manage the supply chain in its entirety, from cultivation to harvesting, drying and export.
+Cardamom is officially graded only by its size and green color; however, those factors don’t correlate to flavor.
+This cardamom has a yellow tinge since it's allowed to ripen fully, resulting in softer, fruitier, and overall more complex flavor.

 Our relationship with partner farmer Don Amilcar in Guatemala is one of our longest-standing and closest farmer partnerships.
 Maybe he was amused when Ethan first visited the farm in 2016 and hauled back a duffel back full of Don Amilcar's vine-ripened cardamom pods in 2016.
 We all hoped that would be the beginning of a long partnership... and it was.